antonsmit30/automator-gpt-go/README.md

-# Project Title

-One Paragraph of project description goes here.
-This should be a brief description of what the project does and its purpose.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-What things you need to install the software and how to install them.
-For example:
+# Automator GPT Go

+This project is a Go-based server for a chat application.
+It uses WebSockets for real-time communication between the server and the client.
+The server receives messages from the client, processes them, and sends responses back to the client.